rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 - ZeroZeroPlayer is functional and integrates with the game framework.
 - All tests pass.

 #### 7.1.3.
-Collect Training Data via Self-Play
+Create Artificial Training Data

-##### Task 5: Implement Data Collection with Self-Play
+##### Task 5: Generate Synthetic Training Data

-Description: Generate training data by having ZeroZeroPlayer play against itself or a RandomPlayer.
+Description: Create a set of artificial training data to test the model training pipeline without relying on self-play.

 Code Entry Points:

-File: `scripts/collect_zerozero_data.py`
+File: `scripts/generate_synthetic_data.py`

 Subtasks:

 a.
-Simulate games and record sequences of (state, action, reward, next_state) tuples.
+Define a data structure for synthetic samples (state, action, reward, next_state).
 b.
+Generate random Connect4-like states and actions.
+c.
+Create a function to produce artificial rewards and next states.
-Store the data in a format suitable for training (e.g., TFRecord, JSONL).
+d.
+Store the synthetic data in a format suitable for training (e.g., TFRecord, JSONL).

 Testing Criteria:

-- Ensure that data collection runs without errors.
+- Ensure that generated data matches the expected format.
-- Verify that the collected data is valid and correctly formatted.
+- Verify that the data covers a range of possible game scenarios.

 Acceptance Criteria:

-- Training dataset is generated and ready for use.
+- A synthetic dataset is generated and ready for use in training.
-- Data quality is confirmed.
+- Data format is consistent with what would be expected from actual gameplay.

 #### 7.1.4.
 Train the Models

 ##### Task 6: Implement the Training Pipeline

-Description: Set up the training loop to train the ZeroZeroModel using the collected data.
+Description: Set up the training loop to train the ZeroZeroModel using the synthetic data.

 Subtasks: